 Many of our clients ask us this question.
 A co-op is a cooperative, a company, with shareholders and a Board of Directors.
-In effect you don’t buy an apartment, you buy shares in the cooperative.
-Cooperatives tend to be less expensive than condominiums because a) most buildings in New York are co-ops and b) co-ops often have a lot of rules regarding who can buy them and how they can be used.
+In effect, you don’t buy an apartment, you buy shares in the cooperative.
+Cooperatives tend to be less expensive than condominiums because a) most buildings in New York are co-ops and b) co-ops often have many rules regarding who can buy and how it can be used.
 International buyers that are considering a co-op apartment should take the following factors into account:

-Most cooperatives do not allow corporate ownership, so you can not buy in your company’s name.
-As a result the owner is exposed to both the higher capital gains tax (30%) when the apartment is sold in the future and the US Estate tax (46%) in case of decease.
-It is for these reasons that we advice our clients to set up an LLC, which inherently means a cooperative is out of the question.
+Most cooperatives do not allow corporate ownership, so you cannot buy in your company’s name.
+As a result, the owner is exposed to both the higher capital gains tax (30%) when the apartment is sold in the future and the US Inheritance tax (46%).
+It is for these reasons that we advise our clients to set up an LLC, which inherently means a cooperative is out of the question.

 Based on the arguments above buying a cooperative will only make sense for those who pay US taxes or if the property will be used as a pied-a-terre.

 PIED A TERRE >> MAYBE